Aims of Teaching Science in Our Schools

 - Problem-solving Aim

 Objectives, in this way, are the ways and means of achieving the aims in a more practical and definite way.
-Consequently, objectives of science teaching may thus provide certain clear-cut well defined short term purposes or tasks before a science teacher at the time of teaching a particular topic or providing a particular type of learning experiences.
+Consequently, objectives of science teaching may thus provide certain clear-cut well defined short-term purposes or tasks before a science teacher at the time of teaching a particular topic or providing a particular type of learning experience.

 In this way, the term instructional Objectives in relation to the teaching of science may be defined as a group of statements formulated by the teacher for describing what the pupils are expected to do or will be able to do once the process of classroom instruction is over.

-Instructional Objectives are thus nothing but descriptions of the pupils terminal behavior expected out of the ongoing classroom instruction.
+Instructional Objectives are thus nothing but descriptions of the pupil's terminal behaviour expected out of the ongoing classroom instruction.

 Concept of Entering and Terming Behaviour

-The behavior of a learner at the point of entry ie before entering into the process of gaining learning experiences through a piece of instruction or teaching is termed as entering behavior.
+The behaviour of a learner at the point of entry ie before entering into the process of gaining learning experiences through a piece of instruction or teaching is termed as entering behaviour.

-In brief, we have to make a search for the level of potential possessed by a learner in terms of his Knowledge, understanding, application, interest and aptitudes.
-The result or output of our such search is thus named as the entry behavior of the to that particular piece of instruction or teaching.
+In brief, we have to make search for the level of potential possessed by a learner in terms of his Knowledge, understanding, application, interest and aptitudes.
+The result or output of our such search is thus named the entry behaviour of that particular piece of instruction or teaching.